Let-s-help-each-other/COVID19-resources/README.md

 **City**: Hayward

-**What do they need help with?** TODO: Call back during business hours
+**What do they need help with?** There is a shortage of N95 masks, please drop off at the security entrance in front of the ER anytime.

 **Contact information (phone, email)**: 27200 Calaroga Ave, Hayward, CA 94545, (510) 264-4000